jboss-developer/www.jboss.org/README.md

 ### Tracking CI Intermittent Failures
 In order to improve the stability of the CI jobs, we need to track the intermittent failures and target the more frequent ones for resolution.
 The process is:

 Carry out the steps below for each of the jobs on here: https://jenkins.mw.lab.eng.bos.redhat.com/hudson/view/jboss.org.
-Ignore the jobs named after a JIRA issue (e.g. DEVELOPER-1234) as they are setup to debug a particular issue and are the responsibility of the creator to inspect.
+Ignore the jobs named after a JIRA issue (e.g. DEVELOPER-1234) as they are set up to debug a particular issue and are the responsibility of the creator to inspect.

 Open the job page.
 E.g: https://jenkins.mw.lab.eng.bos.redhat.com/hudson/view/jboss.org/job/www.jboss.org/ and for each, not yet documented, failed run:

 1. Select the job
 2. Select 'Console Output'
 3. Inspect the output.
 If it's a new issue, create a JIRA issue.
 If it's an existing issue, locate the JIRA id.
-Note: for 'www.jboss.org-pull-player-executor' failures, you need to find out if it was caused by the code changes inthe relate pull request, or if it's an intermittent build issue, unrelated to the PR.
+Note: for 'www.jboss.org-pull-player-executor' failures, you need to find out if it was caused by the code changes in the relate pull request, or if it's an intermittent build issue, unrelated to the PR.
 4. Return to the 'status' page of the run
-5. Selct 'keep this build forvever'
+5. Select 'keep this build forever
 6. Update the description to contain just the JIRA id (e.g. DEVELOPER-1234)
 7. Update [this spreadsheet](https://docs.google.com/a/redhat.com/spreadsheets/d/1KrHGJ7_eKzSy-3S6ZXqVFPNC1obEBjSSpSR9XkqLlow/edit#gid=0)
-  1. If the failure is already known, increment the occurances column and 'last failure' date.
+  1. If the failure is already known, increment the occurrences column and the 'last failure' date.
   2. If the failure is new, add a new row to the spreadsheet

 When an issue is resolved: